Boorowa: Infrastructure

 The main infrastructure achievements over the 180 years that connected Boorowa to the rest of the Colony included the first Post Office and mail service in 1835, the electric telegraph in 1866, voice telephone in 1906, electric street lighting in the 1920s by the towns own generator, later the town and consumers were connected to the Burrinjuck Hydro electricity system in 1938.

 Environment

 The town is located on the Boorowa River, a tributary of the Lachlan River.
 The Murrumbidgee River drains the southern portion of the Boorowa district.
 The soil in the area is rich volcanic soil washed down over millennia from an extinct volcano known as Mount Canemumbola.

 Climate

-Boorowa experiences an oceanic climate (Köppen: Cfb, Trewartha: Cfbk), with warm summers and cool winters.
+Boorowa experiences an oceanic climate (Köppen: Cfb), with warm to hot summers and cool to cold winters.
+Snow can fall on the rare occasion, with the last significant snowfall in August 2019.